 - The Commission will further determine if any of the politically sensitive reports received need to be presented to Council.

 - The Service will bring information reports on all competitive tenders over 10 million dollars to the Commission.

 - In general, there is an expectation that contracts over the applicable Trade Agreement thresholds awarded by the Commission and/or the Service will be the result of a public tender and a competitive procurement process unless they fall within clause 6 below.

 - In unique and specialized circumstances sole source and single source non-competitive contracts may be awarded.
 Non-competitive procurement processes should be used only in situations where there are substantial business reasons that outweigh the use of a competitive procurement process.
 All non-competitive procurement processes should be accompanied by sufficient documentation to establish that only one supplier can meet the requirements of the procurement.

 - The Service will bring reports for approval to the Commission on all non-competitive procurements with a value over $500,000.
-The Commission will then seek approval from the appropriate Committee of Council.

 - All contracts entered into by the Commission and the Service will conform to the City of Edmonton bylaws, policies, and procedures.

-- All Commission procurement activities not related to the Service or Service activities shall be actively managed by the Executive Director using the process outlined in Appendix F –Contracting and Procurement Procedures.
+- All Commission procurement activities not related to the Service or Service activities shall be actively managed by the Executive Director using the process outlined in Appendix F – Contracting and Procurement Procedures.